DerekKaknes/brookins4council/README.md

 ## Early Vote Data Heat Map

-This repository updates an HTML file with early vote data by zipcode for the 2026 Roanoke City Democratic Primary. you can view the HTML app on the repo Pages: [https://derekkaknes.github.io/brookins4council/](https://derekkaknes.github.io/brookins4council/)
+This repository updates an HTML file with early vote data by zipcode for the 2026 Roanoke City Democratic Primary. you can view the HTML app on the repo Pages: [https://derekkaknes.github.io/brookins4council/](https://derekkaknes.github.io/brookins4council/).
+You can also view early voting trends by zip code at [/trend](https://derekkaknes.github.io/brookins4council/trend).

 This application was created in support of [Harvey Brookins for City Council](https://harvey4roanoke.com/)